 ”Properties are a people skills game, a people business.”

 I do a lot of negotiating with property owners directly and so you need to be able to one, have people skills, and two personal development and be able to deal with things when you’re not winning or not getting your way or things are going too slow and things are breaking down.
 So answering your question is that my “aha” moments came to me when I was resolving a lot of my personal issues and it made a huge difference in my wealth creation in my businesses because I was much happier, I was less arrogant.
 I was able to communicate better with people because my personal skills were a lot better and it actually added to my bottom line, as opposed to people thinking you read more books, attend more seminars, get more education to be able to increase your wealth.
 It’s not necessarily the case.

 Nguyen believes with one weekend you could learn a whole range of skills that you can apply to business and your personal life.

 It’s a three-day event, Friday, Saturday, Sunday, it’s only about 800 dollars.
 Very, very cheap and cheap as chips.

-It doesn’t necessarily focus on wealth creation, you go in there and you have to resolve a lot of stuff you don’t even know that’s holding you back.
+It doesn’t necessarily focus on wealth creation.
+You go in there and you have to resolve a lot of stuff you don’t even know that’s holding you back.
 And some people deal with personal stuff, some people deal with business stuff, some people deal with parents, siblings, past relationships, it’s a whole plethora of things in my life and a lot of my clients have done it.
-I think Ross Williams has done it as well, a lot of my trainers I suggested to do it because it just gives them the skills.
+I think Ross Williams has done it as well, a lot of my trainers I suggested doing it because it just gives them the skills.